coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 > The blind spot of the competitors?

-*"Abstracting away logic, by introducing new logic is not a solution"*
+*"Abstracting away logic by introducing new logic, is a solution which creates a new problem"*

 <img src="https://www.explainxkcd.com/wiki/images/d/d6/manuals.png" />

 Being *'more conditional/chainable than IFTTT'* isn't really a win imho.
-It introduces a new 'specialist'-trap, therefore it'll invite human error.
+It introduces a new 'specialist'-trap, therefore it'll introduce human error.
 What if the carefully crafted automation-chain breaks?

 > Who to blame? :)